-Primary considerations in assigning a Service member are the Service member’s current qualifications and ability to fill a valid requirement.
+Primary considerations in assigning a service member are the service member’s current qualifications and ability to fill a valid requirement.
 Other factors such as availability, volunteer status, time on station and other criteria are secondary.
-For additional information about each Service’s Exceptional Family Member Program, please see the next section.
+For additional information about each Service’s Exceptional Family Member Program, please see this page.

-Note: Since the EFMP impacts where families are placed, once enrolled in EFMP, the service member might inadvertently be limited as to which assignments are offered to them.
-Some families unfortunately find that enrollment in EFMP can indeed affect career progression, as the service member is not always able to take assignments that would keep their careers moving forward.
-To avoid this issue, the service member could go on an assignment separately, but in some branches, the family would only be eligible for one Basic Allowance for Housing in that case, which is worth keeping in mind.
-Families can also sometimes appeal decisions if they feel their loved one would be supported in locations they have been denied.
+While EFMP has kept a number of families from being in locations that cannot support their loved ones, there are some realities to the program with which families and service members must contend.
+Since the EFMP impacts where families are placed, once enrolled in EFMP, the service member may be limited in terms of which assignments are offered to them.
+Although EFMP is designed not to impede a Service Member’s career, some families find that enrollment in EFMP can affect career progression, as the service member is not always able to take assignments that would keep their career moving forward.
+To avoid this issue, the service member could go on an assignment separately, but in some branches, the family would then only be eligible for one basic allowance for housing.
+Ultimately, families may appeal decisions if they feel their loved one would be supported in locations they have otherwise been denied.

 Informing Your Command

-Having a child with autism immediately impacts the family, parental roles, and the amount of time one or both parents will need to dedicate toward the child’s development and treatment regimen.
-Simply put, there will be times when the military parent’s presence is necessary for the best interest of the child.
-It is important then to inform supervisors and leaders in your command about your child’s diagnosis and its implications with respect to your duty assignment and responsibilities.
-If you anticipate needing to take time off or modify your schedule for any reason, be sure to make your request as early as possible to allow the best opportunity for your command to react and adjust schedules as needed.
+Having a child with autism impacts the family, parental roles, and the amount of time one or both parents will need to dedicate toward the child’s development and treatment regimen.
+It is important, therefore, to inform supervisors and leaders in your command about your child’s diagnosis and its implications with respect to your duty assignment and responsibilities.
+If you anticipate needing to take time off or modify your schedule, be sure to make your request as early as possible to allow the best opportunity for your command to react and adjust schedules as necessary.